 Treatment for Anxiety Disorders

-Anxiety disorders can cause people a great deal of distress, and can get in the way of living a full and productive life.
-Luckily, anxiety disorders are highly treatable.3 Treatment for anxiety disorders can include therapy, medication, and even lifestyle changes that can help reduce symptoms.
+Anxiety disorders can cause people a great deal of distress and can get in the way of living a full and productive life.
+Luckily, anxiety disorders are highly treatable.5 Treatment for anxiety disorders can include therapy, medication, and even lifestyle changes that can help reduce symptoms.

 Therapy for Anxiety Disorders

-Therapy is a front-line treatment for anxiety, and can be highly effective at helping people learn skills and strategies to manage and reduce symptoms.
+Therapy for anxiety is a frontline treatment, and can be highly effective at helping people learn skills and strategies to manage and reduce symptoms.
 Usually, therapy is offered by a licensed counselor or social worker for about an hour a week, although that can vary based on a person’s needs.
 Over time and as people’s symptoms improve, they often come less frequently and eventually complete treatment.

 Medication Options for Anxiety Disorders

-At times, medication may be recommended as a part of treatment for an anxiety disorder.
+At times, medication for anxiety may be recommended as a part of treatment.
 Medications can be prescribed by a medical doctor, psychiatrist, nurse practitioner, or physician’s assistant, but usually not by a therapist or social worker.
 The three most commonly prescribed types of medication for anxiety disorders are Antidepressants, Beta blockers and Benzodiazepines, but other medications are also sometimes prescribed.
 Speak with your doctor about how anxiety medication can affect you and the timeline for when you’ll see results to determine whether it’s the right option for you.

-In addition to formal treatment options like therapy and medication, there are also certain lifestyle changes that people can make to help their anxiety.
+In addition to formal treatment options like therapy and medication, there are also certain lifestyle changes and natural remedies that help with anxiety.
 Certain activities and routine adjustments can help to reduce stress and control symptoms.
 Because anxiety has a neurochemical basis, many of the suggested lifestyle changes are ones that work to rebalance these chemicals.

-Some lifestyle changes that can help manage anxiety include:
+Some lifestyle changes that may help manage anxiety include:

-- Mindfulness and meditation practices can help promote relaxation, decrease stress, and distance people from anxious thoughts
+- Mindfulness and meditation practices can promote relaxation, decrease stress, and distance people from anxious thoughts

 - An active lifestyle that includes regular exercise helps to balance neurochemicals and stress hormones linked to anxiety